aadi1405/gotyourback/README.md

 A repo where I keep adding content [mainly resources] which may help students pursue their masters program! :)

 Make sure to start your application and create your login, this allows you to see the requirements and prepare.
+Everything in this repo is based on personal experience and is just meant to be a general guide, it is not necessary that this is the only fixed route to follow!

 # GRE Prep
 [GRE has been made optional/not required in several universities for different programs, make sure to check the university requirements]